Unity-Technologies/ml-agents/docs/Migrating.md

   v0.8 step count by `num_envs` for an approximate comparison.
 You may need to change `max_steps` in your config as appropriate as well.

-## Migrating from ML-Agents toolkit v0.7 to v0.8
+## Migrating from ML-Agents Toolkit v0.7 to v0.8

 ### Important Changes